Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 It is no wonder that the concept of “self-cleaning glass” sounds almost too good to be true.
 Is it a marketing gimmick, or genuine innovation?

-The answer lies somewhere in the middle.
-While it won’t completely eliminate the need for the occasional clean, it is a revolutionary technology that drastically reduces maintenance.
-In this comprehensive guide, KJM Group breaks down the science, explores the market-leading options like Pilkington Activ™, and manages expectations about what it can do for your home.
+The answer lies in the physics.
+While it won’t completely eliminate the need for the occasional hose-down during summer, it is a revolutionary technology that drastically reduces maintenance.
+In this comprehensive guide, KJM Group breaks down the science, explores market leaders like Pilkington Activ™, and manages expectations about what it can (and cannot) do.

 Table of Contents